hashicorp/design-system/wiki/Infrastructure-Efficiency.md

 ### Website

-Keeping in mind that the command is run from the Root Directory specified in Settings -> General which in this case is website, we use the following command to limit builds:
+Keeping in mind that the command is run from the Root Directory specified in Settings -> General, which in this case is `website`, we use the following command to limit builds:

 `git diff HEAD^ HEAD --quiet  . ../packages/flight-icons/catalog.json`

 ### Showcase

-Keeping in mind that the command is run from the Root Directory specified in Settings -> General, which in this case is packages/components, we use the following command to limit builds:
+Keeping in mind that the command is run from the Root Directory specified in Settings -> General, which in this case is `packages/components`, we use the following command to limit builds:

 `git diff HEAD^ HEAD --quiet  . ../../packages/flight-icons/catalog.json ../../packages/ember-flight-icons/`